QTheBrawler/QTheBrawler/README.md

 - 👋 Hi, I’m @QTheBrawler
 - 👀 I’m interested in (Video Games, Art, AI)
-- 🌱 I’m currently learning (Java)
+- 🌱 I’m currently learning (More Python)
-- 💞️ I’m looking to collaborate on (something, idk)
+- 💞️ I’m looking to collaborate on (something sort of project)
-- 📫 How to reach me (uhh... twitter?)
+- 📫 How to reach me (Here, LinkedIn)

 <!---
 QTheBrawler/QTheBrawler is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.